 In order to test the fire alarm system and observe student and staff behavior, the Campus Safety Department conducts fire evacuation drills.
 These drills are not publicized in advance.
 Students are held accountable for their behavior during these drills.
 Student behavioral issues are reported to Student Affairs.

 Fire evacuation drills are scheduled twice per year, once per semester.
 Drills are typically scheduled within a few weeks of the beginning of the semester.

 Fire alarm and facilities deficiencies are reported to the Physical Plant Office.

-Residence Directors are responsible for the following:
+Residence Life Professional are responsible for the following:

-Residence Assistants are responsible for the following:
+Resident Assistants are responsible for the following:

 The Officer contacts Cambria 9-1-1 if the alarm is not false and provides updated information for the responding fire units.
-Safety & Security has control over the emergency situation until the Cresson Volunteer Fire Department arrives and takes direct control over the situation.
+Campus Safety has control over the emergency situation until the Cresson Volunteer Fire Department arrives and takes direct control over the situation.
 The RA on Duty should notify the on-call professional staff member for response.
 The Professional staff member is responsible for notifying Administration.
-The Safety & Security Officer is responsible for notifying the Director of Safety & Security.
+The Campus Safety Officer is responsible for notifying the Director of Campus Safety.